 We don't like rules any more than the next guy, but we have found a few things which make the tattooing experience better for everyone.

-While friends and family are welcome, state law does not allow them to be in the same room as those getting tattooed, meaning they will have to stay in the lobby or watch from a distance.
-Please keep in mind that our lobby is not very big, so large groups do not work well.
+While friends and family are welcome, state law does not allow them to be in the same room as those getting tattooed, meaning they will have to stay in the waiting room.
+Please keep in mind that our waiting room is not very big, so large groups do not work well.

 In order to give you the most accurate estimate we need to go over the details of your tattoo and be able to visualize details such as placement, size, fit and design among other things.
 Therefore all pricing estimates are done in person at the shop.
 We will not be able to give you a price for a tattoo over the phone or through e-mail.

 We work on a walk in basis.
 We do walk ins every day and are first come first served.

 At this time we do not offer appointments.